playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ## Suggested Packages {#suggested-packages}

-While Chocolatey has a myriad of useful packages to developers, there are some packages that I have installed on my local machine that I'd like to highlight.
+While Chocolatey has a myriad of useful packages for developers, there are some that I have installed on my local machine that I'd like to highlight in particular.

 For starters, what's a developer machine without `git`?
 Let's throw that on: